gdbroman/broman.blog/posts/swe.md

 At my current job, I got offered to join our on-call rotation.
 For the uninitiated, on-call basically means you are delegated more responsibility to make sure all systems are kept up and running.

 Thing is, I didn’t know any Kubernetes.
-To be a good on-caller you have to know Kubernetes.
+And to be a good on-caller you have to know Kubernetes.
 So once again, I took a [Udemy course](https://www.udemy.com/course/learn-kubernetes).
-Meta note here: this is the best kind of learning you’ll ever do—when circumstances force you to. **If you're feeling stagnant, put yourself in a sink or swim situation.** I would not have learned Kubernetes if I didn't.
+Meta note here: this is the best kind of learning you’ll ever do—when circumstances force you to. **So if you're feeling stagnant, put yourself in a sink or swim situation.** I would not have learned Kubernetes if I didn't.

 ## Onwards

-That's how I met software engineering.
+That is how I met software engineering.
 I encourage you—not only to think about my takeaways and how they might apply to your journey—but to also try this reflective exercise out for yourself.
 You don’t have to publish a whole post about it.
 But, sometimes, looking back can help us look ahead.